-In the Indian Ocean, the 2018/19 tendency of 0–700-m OHCA (Fig. 3.4b) shows the strongest increases in a near zonal band that again tilts equatorward to the west, starting at about 12°S well off the west coast of Australia, and ending at about 6°S near Africa.
+In the Indian Ocean, the 2018/19 tendency of 0–700-m OHCA (Fig. 3.4b) shows the strongest increases in a near zonal band that again tilts equatorward to the west, starting at about 12°S well off the west coast of Australia and ending at about 6°S near Africa.
 The largest decreases are observed in the eastern portion of the basin, just to the west of Indonesia and Australia, as well as patchy decreases between 35°S and 20°S across the basin and south of Australia.
 Smaller increases are evident across much of the Arabian Sea and the western portion of the Bay of Bengal.
-Upper OHCA values for 2019 were above the 1993–2019 mean in much of the Indian Ocean (Fig. 3.4a), with especially high values northeast of Madagascar and below average values mostly found west of Indonesia and Australia.
-This pattern is consonant with a positive Indian Ocean Dipole pattern of sea-surface temperature (section 3b), which has been linked to bushfires in Australia and flooding in East Africa ().
-It is also consonant with the increase in westward surface current anomalies along and south of the equator in the Indian Ocean from 2018 to 2019 (Fig. 3.17b).
+Upper OHCA values for 2019 were above the 1993–2019 mean in much of the Indian Ocean (Fig. 3.4a), with especially high values northeast of Madagascar and below-average values mostly found west of Indonesia and Australia.
+This pattern is consistent with a positive IOD pattern of SSTs (section 3b), which has been linked to bushfires in Australia and flooding in East Africa (see sections 7h4 and 7e3, respectively).
+It is also consistent with the increase in westward surface current anomalies along and south of the equator in the Indian Ocean from 2018 to 2019 (see Fig. 3.17b).